koush/EFI-X99/README.md

 0. Attach your Hackintosh OS drive to a real Mac.
 Use a [USB enclosure](http://amzn.to/2h4wuY0) to do this.
 1. Use Disk Utility to erase and create a GPT drive with a single HFS+ partition.
 2. On the Mac, download the latest macOS (Sierra, 10.12.1 at time of writing).
+3. Run the macOS Installer.
-3. Using that Mac, change install target, and install macOS to the attached Hackintosh hard drive.
+  * Before starting the install, change install target, and point it to the attached Hackintosh hard drive.
 4. Insert a USB drive into your real Mac.
 This will be used to update your BIOS.
   * Use Disk Utility to erase the drive and create a GPT drive with a single Fat32 partition.
 Fat32 is mandatory for the BIOS update process.
   * [Download the latest BIOS](http://www.gigabyte.com/products/product-page.aspx?pid=5658#bios) to the latest (F23, at time of writing) using the Fat32 partitioned USB boot stick that was previously set up.